 What does it stand for?

 It explores precursors to a demand.
-When we talk about B2B, it takes more than a smart ad and a potential customer saying ‘I want it!’ to close a deal.
+When we talk about B2B and business 2 business sales in general, it takes more than a smart ad and a potential customer saying ‘I want it!’ to close a deal.
 Demand generation marketing is responsible for figuring out how and when your audience starts realizing that it needs your services.
 Does it occur after a particular season?
 Do they start looking for a vendor when they experience growing pains?
 Do they start considering employing a vendor after seeing an ad or participating in an event?

 It helps to generate demand.
 Discovering the factors that motivate prospects to make a purchase is not the end.
 Next comes a set of strategies directed at your target audience.
 The goal of those strategies is to help your potential customers realize that they need a product that you provide, and to subtly introduce you like the best vendor for them.